Haobot/DonkeyDrift/README.md

 # DonkeyDrift
 This is a new project from Shanghai, China, which is originally based on DonkeyCar.
-We have already modified several functions and locked tensorflow's version at tensorflow-1.8.0 and cloned the donkeycar version with v2.5.1 branch.
+We have built an Arduino chassis with high performance, modified several configurations and chosen tensorflow version at 1.8.0 and donkeycar version at 2.5.1 of master branch.

 # Instruction